IncredibleProgress/sweetheart.py/README.md

 ## Introduction

-Since Ubuntu20.04 can be installed as a usual softwares within Windows10, it provides an incredible way for any organization to develop, administrate and deploy **powerfull responsive webapps** on its own local network including high capabilities of integration with the already existing tools like databases, excel, SAP...
+Since Ubuntu20.04 can be installed as a usual softwares within Windows10, it provides an incredible way for any organization to develop, administrate and deploy **powerfull responsive webapps** on its own local network including high capabilities of integration with the already existing tools like databases, ms-excel, sap...

 The sweetheart.py script propose a simple and efficient approach to do it in a python/html/css centric way leading you to the best components and coding practices.
 Due to the current place of the python language regarding to calculations and ai, this makes sweetheart.py a fast and ideal support for evoluting to the **Industry4.0** precepts.